 If you are new to exhibiting, the shell scheme vs space only debate might be something you have come across.
-Our customers often ask us which trade show is the right one for them or what they should do next in their exhibition organisation.
-As experts in the exhibition industry, we’re more than happy to give our advice.
+Our customers often ask us which trade show is right for them or what they should do next in their exhibition organisation.

 The most common thing that people ask us about is floor space.
 You want to surround yourself with complementary neighbours who could help you generate more leads.
 Then you have to consider the flow of traffic.
 Is being by the door a good idea?
-There is so much to think about when booking your floor space, luckily we’ve already written this handy exhibition guide.
+There is so much to think about when booking your exhibition space.

-The first thing we tell people to think about is whether they want to go with a shell scheme or space only.
-Just this question alone is enough to worry first-time exhibitors.
-If you’ve never exhibited or been to a trade show before then how are you supposed to know the difference?
+The first thing to consider is whether you want to go with a shell scheme stand or space only.
+So what is the difference?
 This guide will tell you 5 reasons to go for a shell scheme space and 5 reasons to go for space only.

-A shell scheme is a partition system that exhibition organisers use to segment the floor and divide out the space.
-They offer a very basic structure, including walls and flooring that exhibitors can use to create a booth.
-Popular with first-time exhibitors, shell schemes are common on the trade show floor.
+A shell scheme space at an exhibition is a partition system that exhibition organisers use to segment the floor and divide out the space.
+They offer a basic structure, including walls, flooring, lighting and power.

 1. Clear Lines of Responsibility

 The walls, fascia and grid systems of the shell scheme design clearly show the space that you, as an exhibitor, are responsible for.
 This means that you can keep everything neat and tidy, but also you don’t need to worry about any liability issues.
 The walls are already there, so you don’t have to build them, which saves money.

-Instead of searching the internet for lighting and power supplies, you can sit back as the event organisers have that installed in your shell scheme at no extra cost.
-This not only saves you money and hassle, but also makes it pretty straight forward when it comes to installing AV on your exhibition stand.
+Instead of searching the internet for lighting and power supplies, you can sit back as the event organisers have it installed in your shell scheme stand at no extra cost.
+This not only saves you money and hassle, but also makes it pretty straightforward to install AV on your shell exhibition stand.

 3. No Structure Necessary

-Choosing a shell scheme means that a very basic structure is already there.
-You don’t have to find exhibition stand designers (although, if you want to make a lasting impression, we’d suggest you do).
-You don’t have to worry about building a structure to hide your enclosed walls.
-The existing shell scheme structure even meets the enforced 2.5 metre height restriction.
+Choosing a shell scheme means that a very basic exhibition shell structure is already there.
+This means that you don’t have to worry about building a structure to hide your enclosed walls.
+The existing shell scheme structure even meets the enforced 2.5-metre height restriction.

 Think of a shell scheme like a tent structure, with lots of interlocking poles, grid systems and fascia.
 The way that these structures are put together makes it easy to apply graphics yourself.

-These graphics might not be the most dynamic, usually consisting of pop-up banners, slide-in panels or posters.
-However, you aren’t tied to these solutions.
+These shell scheme graphics might not be the most dynamic, usually consisting of pop-up banners, slide-in panels or posters.
+However, you aren’t tied to these shell scheme solutions.
 The Prestige Events System is reusable and reconfigurable (and it fits perfectly inside a shell scheme).

 Space only is exactly what it sounds like.
 An empty space, on the floor, marked out with tape or chalk.
 With this type of floor space, it is your responsibility to create a structure and build the walls.
 You also have to supply your own flooring, lighting and power to the stand.

 Five Reasons to Choose a Space Only